Equity Schemes and Scholarships

 Scholarship Statements

-Providing additional statements is mandatory for you to be considered for scholarships through VTAC.
+You can provide additional statements to explain how a scholarship will benefit your studies to be considered for scholarships through VTAC.
 Scholarships are awarded for equity circumstances, not just for academic achievement.

 Note: Scholarships are not available through VTAC for Mid-year (semester two) intake.
 Institutions may offer direct scholarship methods for both Main Round (semester one) and Mid-year (semester two) intakes, please consult the direct scholarships page for more information.